Plantar Fasciitis Treatment Northcote

 Anybody can potentially develop plantar fasciitis, but certain factors may increase your risk.
 People who engage in activities that place stress on the feet such as athletes, runners, dancers, or people with jobs that require prolonged standing or walking are often most susceptible.
 Other risk factors include having flat feet or high arches, tight calf muscles or Achilles tendon, being overweight, and wearing inadequate footwear.
 While it can develop in people of any age, it’s most common in middle aged people between the ages of 40 and 60.

-Plantar fasciitis may be aggravated by various factors, including prolonged standing or walking, high-impact activities, wearing improper footwear, and having tight muscles in the lower limbs.
+Prolonged standing or walking, participating in high-impact activities, wearing unsuitable footwear, and having tight muscles in the lower limbs may all contribute to worsening plantar fasciitis.

 During sleep, the plantar fascia undergoes contraction and tightening due to inactivity.
 When you wake up and the plantar fascia is suddenly stretched, it may become inflamed, causing pain during walking.
 If you experience this, performing stretching exercises in the morning may be useful.